glytoucan/glytoucan/manual/search-text.md

 layout: paging
 categories: [query, graphical]
 previous: search-graphical
-next: search-motif
+next: search-id
-last_modified_at: 2018-01-12
+last_modified_at: 2018-11-05
 ---

 Text Interface
 ------------
-  Another method to query structures is via the text interface.
+  Another method to query structures is via the text interface (using GlyCosmso text search).
 If the glycan structure sequence string is known, and the format is one of the following:

   * GlycoCT condensed
+  * IUPAC condensed
+  * IUPAC extended
+  * Linear Code &reg;
+  * KCF
   * WURCS